Sorsogon State University: Sorsogon State College

 Dr. Augusto R. Nieves became the first president of the college and served for two terms.
-He instituted reforms in the academic and institutional policies which contributed to the development of the college and to its prestige as a reputable institution in the province and in the region.
+He instituted reforms in the academic and institutional policies, which contributed to the development of the college and to its prestige as a reputable institution in the province and in the region.
 He was succeeded by Dr. Antonio E. Fuentes who had two terms from 2005.
 During his term, he looked into the enhancement of the faculty development program, curriculum development, and program accreditation.
-Dr. Fuentes was succeeded by Dr. Modesto D. Detera who pushed for new course offerings, improved faculty development program, and quality instruction which led to the increase of the number of Board Examination Topnotchers and Board Exam Passers.
+Dr. Fuentes was succeeded by Dr. Modesto D. Detera who pushed for new course offerings, improved faculty development programs, and quality instruction which led to the increase of the number of Board Examination Topnotchers and Board Exam Passers.
 Likewise, research done by the college contributed much to the tourism and trade industry of the province.
-Following Dr. Detera is Dr. Helen R. Lara, the first lady President of Sorsogon State College.
+Following Dr. Detera is Dr. Helen R. Lara, the first woman president of Sorsogon State College.

 Conversion to Sorsogon State University

 On October 11, 2018, House Bill No. 6203 sponsored by Hon.
-Congresswomen Evelina Escudero, Deogracias Ramos, and Anthony Bravo were enacted into law thru the Republic Act No. 11088 approving the conversion of Sorsogon State College into Sorsogon State University.
-It became a full-fledged University upon compliance with Section 19 of said Act and upon official declaration of the Commission on Higher Education last May 8, 2021.
+Congresswomen Evelina Escudero, Deogracias Ramos, and Anthony Bravo was enacted by President Rodrigo Duterte into law thru the Republic Act No. 11088 approving the conversion of Sorsogon State College into Sorsogon State University.
+It became a full-fledged university upon compliance with Section 19 of said Act and upon official declaration of the Commission on Higher Education last May 8, 2021.
 A University Declaration Ceremony was held as an official event to announce its conversion.
 It has gained recognition as one of the government agencies to be ISO 9001:2015 Quality Management System (QMS) certified.
 It is also a successful Bronze Awardee of the Program to Institutionalize Meritocracy and Excellence in Human Resource Management or the PRIME HRM in July 2019, and a holder of the Selyo ng Kahusayan sa Wika at Kultura.
 It produced 65 topnotchers in RME, REE, Civil Engineering, Mechanical Engineering, Electrical Engineering, Master in Electrical Engineering, Education, and Fisheries for the past 27 years.

 At present, Sorsogon State University is charting its directions to be a research university producing globally competitive leaders and professionals.
 It is actively working on 100% accreditation of curricular programs, Institutional Sustainability Assessment or ISA Accreditation, and preparation for the establishment of Center of Development in Education and Engineering.